asuttles/AndyEdit/README.md

                                  \|

-A simple, featureless, line-oriented, terminal-based text editor with emacs-like keybindings.
+A simple, featureless, one file-at-a-time, line-oriented, terminal-based text editor with emacs-like keybindings.

 The editor is inspired by, but not derived from, similar works like mg and Kilo.